JenJenFenFen/react-vscode-portfolio/public/pages/overview.md

 ## Summary

-Graduated from Multi Data Palembang in 2018 as Information Technology with GPA 3.63.
-Currently working as System Development Staff at Palembang and joining Fullstack Web Development Bootcamp at HariSenin.
-Has experience in maintaining fiture/system web and making table's reports.
-Has interest in Backend System and Database.
+Graduated from Information Technology at Multi Data Palembang with cumlaute GPA.
+Worked as System Development Staff at Palembang and attended Fullstack Web Development Bootcamp at Harisenin.com.
+Experienced in maintain fiture/system web and create table's reports.
+Interested to learn Backend System and Database.

 ## About this Portfolio